Second Battle of Mons: Background

-Britain declared war on Germany on 4 August 1914 and on 9 August, the BEF began embarking for France.
-The first Battle of Mons was undertaken by the British Expeditionary Force (BEF) on 23 August 1914, a subsidiary action of the Battle of the Frontiers.
+Britain declared war on Germany on 4 August 1914 and on 9 August, the British Expeditionary Force (BEF) began embarking for France.
+The first Battle of Mons was undertaken by the BEF on 23 August 1914, a subsidiary action of the Battle of the Frontiers.
 With the first Victoria Cross of the war awarded, the British fighting retreat into France lasted two weeks.

 After the failure of the German spring offensive (21 March – 18 July 1918) and the Allied success at the Battle of Amiens (8–12 August 1918), the Entente began an aggressive series of offensives on the Western Front which would come to be known as the Hundred Days Offensive.
 The Germans were forced into a full retreat eastward.
 The Canadian Corps closed on Mons.
 A city of huge symbolic value to the Entente.
 British troops had staged a fighting retreat in the early days of the war, delaying the Germans in their advance towards Paris but suffering heavy casualties in the process.
 Mons had also been under German occupation for the entirety of the war and had been used as a critical logistical centre.
 Now, the Canadians had a chance to recapture Mons on the last day of the war.
 The Imperial German Army, though badly beaten, fought a fierce rear-guard action as it retreated towards Mons.
 In early November, Canadian troops had taken the French city of Valenciennes after a costly battle.